What is our mission?

 4. Describe the historical development of biology as a science, its principal theories and concepts, and its most recent ideas and discoveries.

-5. Discuss, evaluate and reflect on the importance of the biological sciences to other disciplines, to human welfare, to effective conservation of other species and the environment, and to the sustainability of our civilization.
+5. Discuss, evaluate and reflect on the importance of the biological sciences to other disciplines, to human welfare, to effective conservation of other species and the environment, and to the sustainability of our civilisation.